MS832376/GenericRPG/README.md

 -In game economy

+-A lot of animations (Zombie Death, Sword Attack, Jump/SprintJump Variations)

-The code is updated faster than the posted version, but I am including all the necessary files so if you are incredibly desperate to play this masterpiece nothing is truly stopping you.
+The code is updated faster than the posted version, but I am including all the necessary files so if you are incredibly desperate to play the most up to date version of this masterpiece nothing is truly stopping you.